n4kwon/ChessWithFriends/README.md

 # ♟ ChessWithFriends ♟
-This is my Object-Oriented programming course's Final Project, which involved developing a chess application with heavy emphasis on <b>Object-Oriented Programming</b> concepts and design/software architectural patterns.
-I received a 96% overall.

 ## Summary
 Per project requirements and some bonuses, this program has implemented the following:
 - Player .vs.
 Player game mode